xankuroi/TRG_Character_Site/README.md

 You could paste all the html and inline all the CSS and JavaScript into a custom layout page, for example.
 But let's just look at the easy ways.

 I recommend using an iframe in a custom page.
-Replace WEEKFOLDER and FILENAME with the appropriate things below, title it properly, put in your favicon link and viola.
+Replace WEEKFOLDER and FILENAME with the appropriate things below, title it, put in your favicon link and viola.
 ~~~~
 <!DOCTYPE html>
 <head>